 5. Special Customer Needs freely supplied: parts not normally included - - treble clef low brass parts; E-flat

-horn; parts normally doubled, separated; ‘world’ instrument parts, etc., an email away:
+horn; parts normally doubled, separated; ‘world’ instrument parts, etc., oversize scores (11' x 17") an email

 6. Never worry about receiving a download - - if for any reason it doesn't work or you can't find the download,